paarthsoni/FinPlan360/README.md

 Feedback and Support
 --------------------

-If you encounter any issues, have suggestions for improvements, or need assistance, please reach out to our support team at <hardikjain1245@gmail.com>/<paarth2812@gmail.com>.
+If you encounter any issues, have suggestions for improvements, or need assistance, please reach out to us at <hardikjain1245@gmail.com>/<paarth2812@gmail.com>.
 We appreciate your feedback and are committed to providing the best possible user experience.

 Security and Privacy
 --------------------